 Here’s a quick little worksheet about needs vs. wants.
 I like that it offers a real-life scenario of needing to update equipment…but all the options out there don’t fit the bill.

-What I mean is, clothing is a need.
+What I mean is, that clothing is a need.
 But $150 sneakers?
 That’s a want.
 You could satisfy the need with a $20 pair of sneakers.

 This will get students thinking about how spending can get out of control even for “needs”, because they may actually be a “want” in disguise.